 Lawrence is a residential college--by design and policy--and students are required to live on campus.
 Exceptions are granted only to fifth-year students (including those starting their fifth year after high school), married students, students with a documented domestic partner, and/or students with dependent children.

-Yes, if you would like an informal evaluation, you may send a copy of your college transcript with an email and attach your unofficial transcript requesting an assessment to the transfer counselor, Russell Bold.
+Yes, if you would like an informal evaluation, you may send a copy of your college transcript with an email and attach your unofficial transcript requesting an assessment to the transfer counselor, Jennifer England.
 Please note that this informal assessment is provisional and not binding.

 Lawrence typically discourages applications for Term II or Term III from students who have completed only one term of coursework elsewhere or who have not previously enrolled at a college following high school graduation.
 (This is due to the unique nature of Freshman Studies, a two-term course for first-year students, and because a new student orientation is offered only in the fall.)